 Fewer ER/ Urgent Care Visits

 Weird things pop up with kids (and adults) sometimes.
-This summer one of my kids developed a very strangle looking rash on his face, which our doctor quickly determined was a reaction to eating citrus fruit and then going out in the sun.
+Last summer one of my kids developed a very strange looking rash on his face, which our doctor quickly determined was a reaction to eating citrus fruit and then going out in the sun.

 You see my child, being the enthusiastic eater that he is, got the juice allllllll over his face didn’t wash it off, which increased his sensitivity to the sun that day.
 I love that situations like this, I can send a quick text with a photo and get peace of mind right away.